lukekarrys/universal-static-instagram/README.md

 So I decided to rewrite it using `react`, `react-router`, `flux` (`alt`), and `webpack` to be a static site (same as before) but so `react` and `react-router` can take over the clientside (and now I'll hopefully do cooler stuff with it).

-# Goals
+## Goals

-- Output plain `.html` files for every page
+- Output static `.html` files for every page
+- Output static `.json` files for each "API route"
 - Completely usable with JS disabled
 - `react` + `react-router` takeover client-side on load
-- Images + JSON can be self hosted
+- Can be self hosted, including images
+- Easy deployment to any static hosting including [Surge](https://surge.sh/), [GitHub Pages](https://pages.github.com/), or [Divshot](https://divshot.com/)

-# Can I use this?
+## Can I use this?

 Sure!
 You'll need to do the following steps:

 - Fork and clone this repo
 - `npm install`
-- [Create an Instagram API client](https://instagram.com/developer/clients/register/) to get a client id and a secret
+- `npm run make.config`
-- `npm run fetch-ig -- --client=CLIENT --secret=SECRET --user=USER_ID`
+- `npm run fetch.data`
 - `npm run build`
-- `npm run deploy-surge -- --domain=domain.surge.sh # Deploy to surge`
-- or
-- `npm run deploy-gh # Deploy to gh-pages`
-- or
-- `npm run serve-local # To run locally`
+- `npm run deploy-[surge|gh]`

+## Contributing

+PRs, issues, and feature requests welcome!

+If you are submitting a PR, make sure that `npm run lint` passes after you've written your code.